A Note on Hilbert's "Geometric" Tenth Problem: Machinery

 \subsection{Definability of the Denef Predicate.}

-Step ($1^*$) is concluded using arithmetic properties detailed by Pasten \cite{pastennew} for all odd primes $p$ (in fact, Pasten produces an $\mathcal{L}_F$-formula for the Denef predicate \textit{uniform} in $p$ -- a point further emphasised in $\S \ref{uniformity}$).
-We begin with the below theorem.
+Step ($1$) is concluded in our setting (in the language $\mathcal{L}_F$, no parameters from the underlying field permitted) using arithmetic properties detailed by Pasten \cite{pastennew} for all odd primes $p$ (in fact, Pasten's method produces an $\mathcal{L}_F$-formula for the Denef predicate \textit{uniform} in such $p$).
+We begin with the below theorem -- all results in this subsection are obtained from Pasten \cite{pastennew}, and elaborated here for the sake of exposition, that parameters from $K$ are not necessary with $\mathcal{L}_F$.

 \begin{thm} Let $g \geq 0$, $d \geq 1$ be integers and let $p > 2$ be a prime.
 Let

 Then we have the following: